AndreHAM/Quantum-Mechanics/README.md

 ### Content (for now):

-- Visualizing a particle in a box;
+- Particle in a box: wave function visualization;
 - Time-evolution Operator to general Hamiltonians;